4 Key Steps to Run a Successful eCommerce Store with WordPress

 Carefully examining the competition is especially advantageous.
 It will give you a heads-up to market changes, while you can also react to any promotions or new product lines they introduce.

 To effectively analyze your competitors, you need first to know who your competitors are.
-It sounds an obvious step, you may think you naturally know your competitors, but you might surprise yourself once you take the step to analyze thoroughly.
+It sounds like an obvious step, you may think you naturally know your competitors, but you might surprise yourself once you take the step to analyze thoroughly.
 A great tool for analyzing who your competitors are is SEMrush.
 By using SEMrush’s online tool (free for 30-days with a trial period), you can see where your competitors are ranking for specific keywords and be able to adjust your strategy to accommodate this.
 As an eCommerce store, you aren’t only competing against other small businesses.
 You’re competing against global brands, big and small, as the internet opens up the whole world to your products and services.

 Once you’ve discovered who your competitors are, you need to gather as much information about them as possible.
 No amount of information is too much in this case.
 Find out what their products and services are.
 Find out what they charge for specific items.
-Assess their branding, including their website, social media, even as specific as the colors they use on their logo and the font they use online.
+Assess their branding, including their website, social media, even as specific as the colours they use on their logo and the font they use online.
 Finally, try and find out what other businesses and customers think of their products and services.
 Do online reviews paint a negative or positive picture?
 Do they receive complaints on their social media channels regularly?
 If so, how do they deal with them?

 By curating as many details on your competitors as you can, you can then pinpoint their weaknesses and strengths.
 What do they do best?
 Where do they fall down?
 What makes them popular?
 Discover this information, and you can adjust your own eCommerce business to fit the market needs.
 Use their strengths and make sure you outshine them.
 Ensure you don’t fall down by copying their weaknesses.